How to remember what you study?

-You remember what you study by reviewing it at increasing intervals — right before you would forget it.
-This is called spaced repetition, and it produces 3x better long-term retention than massed study while requiring less total time.
-This guide covers the optimal spacing schedule and how to apply it to any subject.
+You remember things by reviewing them right before you forget them.
+That's spaced repetition.
+It produces roughly 3x better long-term retention than cramming and takes less total time.
+This guide walks through the spacing schedule and how to use it for any subject.

 | Review | When? | Why? |